Climate change is impacting Minnesota's wildlife, plants, waters, historic resources, infrastructure, and available outdoor recreation activities.

 Losing access to deer hunting

 Bryan started deer hunting during the muzzleloader season – which runs from late November through about mid-December – for a number of reasons, including the fact there are fewer hunters out and about.
-But also, the later season provided more time for ditches, small lakes and wetlands to freeze, thus affording him the opportunity to hunt parts of state wildlife management areas (WMAs) that weren’t accessible to hunters earlier in November.
+The later season also provided more time for ditches, small lakes and wetlands to freeze, affording him the opportunity to hunt parts of state wildlife management areas (WMAs) that weren’t accessible to hunters earlier in November.

 But in recent years, thanks to delayed freeze-up, that hasn’t been the case as much on the WMAs he likes to hunt in east-central Minnesota.
 Studies have shown that lakes are freezing later and thawing earlier in the Upper Midwest, and that the frozen soil season has shortened in recent decades.